-The city of St. Joseph Health Department has limited public access to ensure proper physical distancing and help reduce the spread of virus.
-Masks are required at Patee Market.
+The city of St. Joseph Health Department is asking patrons to maintain physical distancing to help reduce the spread of virus.
+Masks are required in some areas of Patee Market.
 Please contact the health department for information about our services at 271-4636.
 The Social Welfare Board is providing essential medical, dental and women’s health services.
 Please call their clinic 233-5188 to schedule an in person or telehealth appointment.

 The City of St. Joseph continues to closely monitor updates from the Centers for Disease Control and Prevention (CDC), and the Missouri Department of Health and Senior Services (DHSS) regarding the outbreak of Coronavirus or COVID-19.